 While this is the definition of a high-risk high-reward play, Ohtani has shown the velocity is still there and the injuries seem to be (finally) behind him.
 We don’t know about you, but we’re ready for some action!
 Here are some of the top Shohei Ohtani rookie card options if you concur.

 2018 Bowman Chrome Batter Version (Check Price)

 Ohtani may throw right, but as you can see from this beautiful (and very rare) Bowman Chrome rookie card, he bats left.
 And what a beautiful left-handed swing it is.
 Aesthetics aside, that swing has generated 40 home runs and more than 120 RBI over his first 2 seasons in the bigs (which only accounts for just over one full season of at-bats).
 He’s also been remarkably consistent at getting on base with a career .286 batting average and .351 OBP (thank you baseball-reference).
 Are bigger things coming in 2021?
 If so, you’ll be glad you owned this remarkable baseball card.

 And as sweet as that swing is, his windup and delivery are even sweeter (like cotton-candy level sweet).
 If Ohtani can deliver the wicked stuff he’s known for in his first season back at full health, the value of this card should only go UP.
 Along with his chances for comeback player of the year!

-2018 Topps Finest Red Wave Refractor (Find Bargain on eBay)
+2018 Topps Finest Red Wave Refractor (Check Price)

 Simply put, this card is a gem.
 With features like that famous leg kick and a red-splashed background, who can resist?
 This one is nowhere near as valuable as the previous two and can still be had at a reasonable price (especially if you grab the non-autograph version).
 So if you’re looking for a good medium-range Shohei Ohtani rookie card that’s ripe with potential, this one’s for you.